 Things to Consider

-If you think your child may need special education services, it is important to consider that:
+If you think your child may need special education services, keep in mind that:

 - Children learn and develop at different speeds and in different ways.